heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/PRESENTATION.md

 Concurrency can be achieved with:

-- Multi-processing
+- Multi-processing.
-- Multi-threading
+- Multi-threading.
-- Asynchronous programming
+- Asynchronous programming.

 ![bg right:40%](https://images.unsplash.com/photo-1559329007-40df8a9345d8?fit=crop&h=720)

 ### Multi-processing

-- Create an entirely new process for each client
+- Create an entirely new process for each client.
-- Heavyweight and slow
+- Heavyweight and slow.
-- Not recommended
+- Not recommended.
 - Analogy: a new restaurant for each customer, including the kitchen, waiters, etc.